tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 > Demo: 👀 [Spot our mistakes](https://github.com/tinacms/next-blog-starter-graphql/compare/start..featured-tag-mistake).

-If we had been using a CMS this probably wouldn't have happended.
-Mosts of them require that the shape of your content is well-defined.
-While these kinds of issues are painful, there's a lot more that CMSs do for us that we don't get from the filesystem -- you may have noticed something else about the shape of our content that doesn't feel quite right…
+If we had been using a CMS this probably wouldn't have happened.
+Most of them require that the shape of your content is well-defined.
+While these kinds of issues are painful, there's a lot more that CMSs do for us that we don't get from the filesystem — you may have noticed something else about the shape of our content that doesn't feel quite right…

 ### Relationships: it's complicated